emqx/emqx-exporter/README.md

 # EMQX Exporter
-The `emqx-exporter` is designed to expose partial metrics that doesn't include in the EMQX prometheus API.
-It adapted to EMQX 4.x and EMQX 5.X, both open-source and enterprise.
+The `emqx-exporter` is designed to expose partial metrics that don't include in the EMQX Prometheus API.
+It adapted to EMQX 4.x and EMQX 5.x, both open-source and enterprise.

 ![Dashboard](./docs/_assets/EMQX-Dashboards.png)